IridiumIO/CompactGUI/README.md

 <h4 align="center"><b>See the <a href="https://github.com/ImminentFate/CompactGUI/wiki/Compression-Results:-Games">Wiki</a> for a list of <a href="https://github.com/ImminentFate/CompactGUI/wiki/Compression-Results:-Games"><img src="https://img.shields.io/badge/Games-2152-blue.svg"></a> and <a href="https://github.com/ImminentFate/CompactGUI/wiki/Compression-Results:-Programs"><img src="https://img.shields.io/badge/Programs-76-blue.svg"></a> that have been tested</b></h3>
 <p>&nbsp;</p>

+**Important Note**: Due to [a bug in Windows](https://github.com/ImminentFate/CompactGUI/issues/167), many of the Wiki results for larger games are inaccurate.
+Please consider submitting new results from within CompactGUI 2.5.0+ to rebuild the database of results

 ## Screenshots
 <p align="left"><img src="https://i.imgur.com/3auMAtO.png" alt="compactGUI"></p>